dereuromark/cakephp-tinyauth/README.md

 bin/cake plugin load TinyAuth
 ```

-**Note:** The AuthUser component and helper can work standalone with any authentication solution.
-For the main TinyAuth.Authentication and TinyAuth.Authorization components, the official plugins are required dependencies.
+**Note:** The AuthUser component and helper can work standalone with any dependencies.

 ## Docs
 For setup and usage see [Docs](/docs).